Skip to main content

 6.6 Neglect of Emotional and Social Skills: Bloom's Taxonomy primarily focuses on cognitive skills, potentially neglecting the development of emotional intelligence and social skills, which are crucial for holistic education.

 While Bloom's Taxonomy offers valuable guidance in education, its use should be thoughtful and flexible, acknowledging both its strengths and potential limitations.
-Educators benefit from incorporating a variety of instructional approaches to ensure a well-rounded learning experience.
+Teachers benefit from incorporating a variety of instructional approaches to ensure a well-rounded learning experience.

 You may also read more MCQs by clicking the following given links.